 The fields in this tab are added for each such device in the circuit and the corresponding model library is added.
 In the example of bridge rectifier as shown in Fig. 6.5a for four diodes library files are added as in Fig. 6.5b.
-Location for these libraries is as following :
+If you do not add any library it will take default Ngspice model for diode.